 I have ancestors who saved everything.
-So I originally created The Turning of Generations blog to share what I've learned while sorting through and organizing the contents of the family home.
-I particularly enjoy piecing stories together starting with what was discovered at home (the exciting part), coming up with questions about the heirloom or document (usually the fun and easy part), and then researching other records to find the answers (the challenging but very rewarding part).
+The Turning of Generations blog was initially created to share what I've learned while sorting through and organizing the contents of the family home.
+I particularly enjoy piecing stories together, starting with what was discovered at home (the exciting part), coming up with questions about the heirloom or document (usually the fun and easy part), and then researching other records to find the answers (the challenging but very rewarding part).

-Recently I joined the ProGen program as a member of ProGen14 to help with the transition from being a pure hobbyist to becoming a professional.
-I highly recommend it for anyone wishing to improve the quality of whatever work they do, whether it be for themselves or to earn a living.
+In May 2013 I graduated from the ProGen program.
+I highly recommend it for anyone wishing to improve the quality of their work, whether it be for themselves or to earn a living.

-Other family history activities I enjoy include examining old family photos and accepting the challenge of finding out who the person in the unlabelled picture is.
-I also love researching my ancestors' old homes and when the opportunity arises, actually going to the location to see where they lived and get a feel for what their lives might have been like.
+Other family history activities I enjoy include examining old family photos and accepting the challenge of finding out who the person in the unlabeled picture is.
+I also love researching my ancestors' old homes and properties, and when the opportunity arises, going to the location to see where they lived and get a feel for what their lives might have been like.

 Disclosures